Jac-Zac/Thesis/README.md

 - Big problems with unreliable dataset (needs discussion)
 - I have to take a look at the shape the images are passed to the model

-- [X] Format the repository
+- [x] Format the repository
-- [X] New model first epoch, took a lot of compute but quite good on unseen data
+- [ ] Adding tokens doesn't provide that good of a performance boost
 - [ ] Fix different between validation during training and after training (90 accuracy compared to 80)
 - [ ] Format the csv file better
 - [ ] Kaggle train from checkpoint to get the first epoch